colbycheeze/colbycheeze.com/source/blog/2015-05-03-dealing-with-imposter-syndrome.html.markdown

 If you let imposter syndrome beat you, then you are depriving the world of your unique talents...even if at the time you feel like you aren't qualified to share them.

 I'd love to hear about times you have dealt with these issues.
 Please feel free to share!

+Want to read more about this?
+I think David Walsh has an [amazing post here](http://davidwalsh.name/impostor-syndrome) about it.